surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 ![](./images/Pictures/routingbar_sections.png)
 <br/>

-### Assignable controllers
+### Macros
-Assignable controllers can be seen as "macros".
-There are 8 of them, and by default, they are blank.
+There are 8 macros, and by default, they are blank.

-What separates these controllers from the rest is that with a right-click, they can be assigned to a MIDI controller or any MIDI CC signal, and their value can be edited on-screen with the blue digital slider below their names.
+What separates these assignable controllers from the rest is that with a right-click, they can be assigned to a MIDI controller or any MIDI CC signal, and their value can be edited on-screen with the blue digital slider below their names.

-By default, the assignable controllers are assigned to midi CC 41-48, which is often mapped by default to knobs or slider banks for a lot of midi controllers.
+By default, the macros are assigned to midi CC 41-48, which is often mapped by default to knobs or slider banks for a lot of midi controllers.

 See [Continuous Controller information (CC)](#continuous-controller-information-cc) in the Technical Reference section for more information.